archana-gurimitkala/ai-tutor/README.md

 # AI Tutor

-A minimal CLI AI Tutor inspired by Week 1 principles: simple prompts, API calls, and structured outputs.
+A minimal CLI AI Tutor with simple prompts, API calls, and structured outputs.
 Uses OpenAI if `OPENAI_API_KEY` is set; otherwise can fall back to local Ollama.

 ## Quickstart